Vacation is supposed to be the time to get away from it all and leave your worries behind – along with all the stuff in your home.

-Don’t use social media to tell everyone – including potential thieves — you’re away.
-Avoid the temptation to post that exotic entrée or spectacular vista until after you’re home.
+Don’t use social media to tell everyone — including potential thieves — you’re away from home.
+Avoid the temptation to post that exotic entree or spectacular vista until after you’re home.

-You can install web cams and stream them to your mobile phone or other personal devices.
-They can be activated with motion sensors that can send notices to your phone.
+You can install webcams and stream them to your mobile phone or other personal devices.
+They can be activated with motion sensors that can send notices to your phone when activated.

 Another of the many apps, iSpy Connect, says that should anyone break in, you’ll instantly be alerted with frame grabs of the intruders sent to your mobile phone and recorded video uploaded to YouTube (with private access only).

 You could also buy a home-security system from local and nationally known companies.
 But don’t bother putting up a decal or sign that the home is under watch if it isn’t.
 Convict video star Coffman says burglars are wise to the ploy.